adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

 ---
 layout: post
 title: "How, and why, to clean SVG markup"
-description: Exploring the removal of unnecessary SVG markup and a comparison with automated SVG minification tools.
+description: How to cleanup SVGs for simpler markup and faster loading.
+Plus, a comparison with automated SVG minification tools.
 date: 2017-10-24 21:04:19 +0100
 permalink: /articles/:title/
 categories: svg markup clean code
 featured-img: build/img/posts/how-and-why-to-clean-svg-markup/featured.jpg
 ---

+You wouldn't think that the SVG format has been around for almost 20 years.

+Over the last few years, the popularity of the format has grown so phenomenally that you'd be forgiven for thinking it was a recent innovation.

+These days, it is common practice to provide your logo, graphics, charts, and the like as an SVG, instead of its pixellated bitmap counterparts.

-Despite the introduction of the Scalable Vector Graphic (SVG) format almost 20 years ago, the popularity and understanding of working with the SVG format has grown phenomenally in the last few years amongst the web community.
-The SVG format was brought to the table in 1999 by the World Wide Web Consortium (W3C) and is an XML based vector image format designed specifically for the web.
+So, where did this file format come from?
+The SVG (_Scaleable Vector Graphic_) format was brought to the table in 1999 by the W3C (_World Wide Web Consortium_).
+It's an XML based vector image format designed specifically for the web.

-One of the many beauties of an SVG is that it can be scaled to literally any size, whilst always retaining quality, whereas a bitmap image, such as .jpg, .png or .gif, will pixelate when scaled beyond its natural size.
-Scalability means that the SVG format is a natural fit for the modern responsive web.
-An SVG could easily be scaled from mobile, to a standard desktop display, all the way to a 5K display, and everywhere in between and beyond.
+One of the many beauties of vector images, including SVG, is that they can be scaled to any size without a loss of quality.
+Bitmap images, on the other hand, such as .jpg, .png, and .gif, pixelate when scaled beyond their natural size.

+Scalability makes the SVG format a natural fit for the responsive web.
+An SVG can easily be scaled for mobile, desktop, all the way to 5K displays, and everywhere in between and beyond.

 <img src="https://thepracticaldev.s3.amazonaws.com/i/36z13rvrk142v181pz33.png" alt="">

 [Image source](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)

-The SVG format typically has smaller file sizes than any of its bitmap counterparts, and SVG supports other interesting use cases, including animation.
-If you’re not yet convinced about the SVG format, I strongly recommend watching <a href="https://www.youtube.com/watch?v=tsGa-gcckwY">this</a> Chris Coyer video or reading Chris’ book; <a href="https://abookapart.com/products/practical-svg">Practical SVG</a>.
+An SVG typically has a smaller file size than any of its bitmap counterparts.
+An SVG also supports several interesting use cases that bitmaps cannot, including animation and interaction with JavaScript.

+If you’re not yet convinced that SVGs are the future, I strongly recommend watching <a href="https://www.youtube.com/watch?v=tsGa-gcckwY">this</a> Chris Coyer video or reading <a href="https://abookapart.com/products/practical-svg">Chris’ book, Practical SVG</a>.

-The aim of this article is not to convince you to use the SVG format in your web projects, but rather a useful guide to serve those who have already adopted the use of the SVG format in their projects.
+Convincing readers to use the format is not the purpose of this article.
+Rather, this article is a guide for those who have already adopted SVGs, and want to squeeze a little more out of the format.

+Let's explore how we can cleanup SVG markup, and why we probably should.

 ## SVG Anatomy (SVG == Markup)

-An SVG behaves similar to standard bitmap when previewed in a browser or image viewer; it simply looks like a standard graphic.
-However, since SVG is XML-based, you can find readable, familiar, HTML-like markup under the hood.
+When you preview an SVG in a browser or an image viewer, it will, more or less, behave as a bitmap.
+You can see the image rendered.
+Of course, the SVG will be sharper, and won't pixelate if you zoom in, but beyond that there is little difference.

+The difference is behind the scenes.
+SVG is XML-based.
+Behind every SVG there is readable, HTML-like markup.
 This means that you have readable line-by-line control, regardless of what tool churned out the file.

-Although an SVG could be coded from scratch, most SVGs are produced in some form of graphics editor, such as Adobe Illustrator, Inkscape or Sketch.
-Generally, these applications export SVGs with additional, unnecessary (sometimes even outdated) elements, attributes and lines within the markup.
+Heck, SVGs could be coded from scratch, and often are.
+But, most SVGs are produced in a graphics editor, such as Adobe Illustrator, Inkscape or Sketch.
+These applications often export their SVG markup with superfluous, and sometimes outdated, elements and attributes.

-Here is some XML from a typical SVG icon created in Adobe Illustrator CC:
+For example, here is the XML from an SVG icon created in _Adobe Illustrator_:

     <?xml version="1.0" encoding="iso-8859-1"?>